 Local woman Michele Surbaugh penned her own tribute to the slain Alabama teen, saying she had to dig through several media outlets just to learn her identity.

 “She doesn’t deserve to be unnamed by the media because she is a young woman who is Black,” Surbaugh said.
 “I guarantee her parents feel just like the Parkland parents.
 We, as adults, can’t choose which school shootings are sadder or more dramatic between all school shootings.”

-Courtlin Arrington The 17 yo student from Huffman high school (AL high school shooting, yesterday) has a name.
-I had…
+Courtlin Arrington The 17 yo student from Huffman high school (AL high school shooting, Wednesday 3/7/18) has a name….

 While the high school utilizes metal detectors on its campus, the district confirmed they weren’t in use the day of the shooting.
 They declined to say why, however.
 Superintendent Lisa Herring said the district is currently reviewing the security measures and protocols in place on Wednesday.